darknode66/wallet/catalyst-evidence/milestone-1.md

 ## Prerequisites

-- Bun is install on your machine (https://bun.sh/)
+- Bun is installed on your machine (https://bun.sh/)
 - Git is installed on your machine (https://git-scm.com/)

 ## Steps